 - The child can only look at items that move yet symbols are presented as stable items??

 - The child is constantly told to “look” using central vision, yet it is their peripheral vision which is the most functional.

-Teachers of students with visual impairments who understand CVI and how to assess CVI using the CVI Range must work hard to help teams understand this disconnect.
-Without the vital information gained from the CVI Range, the communication device materials and other 2D learning materials are inaccessible.
+Teachers of students with visual impairments who understand CVI and how to assess CVI must work hard to help teams understand this disconnect.
+Without the vital information gained from the CVI assessment of functional vision, the communication device materials and other 2D learning materials are inaccessible.
 Would we ever do this to a child with an ocular impairment??
 I don’t think so!

 We all pick up books based on our preferences for topics.
 Why should our children with CVI be any different?
 Parents have a wealth of information about what their children’s passions.
 These are the favorite and visually familiar things we should build our literacy materials around for our children.